 Pastor Dave returned to NSUMC beginning July 1, 2018.
 He serves half-time here and half-time with The Orontes Project.
 Dave is an Arizona native who grew up in the Phoenix metro area and has been in full-time pastoral ministry for the last 12 years.
 He completed his seminary training at Fuller Theological Seminary.

-Over the course of his pastoral ministry, David has served as a youth pastor, associate pastor, senior pastor and church planter.
+Over the course of his pastoral ministry, Dave has served as a youth pastor, associate pastor, senior pastor and church planter.
 He has worked in a variety of ministry contexts from rural to urban and from suburban to inner city.

 He has experience and passion in discipling and mentoring, along with teaching and systems building.
 He loves being with people and building relationships in the community.

-Associate Pastor of Congregational Care
+Pastor of Visitation